 Kindergarten can be both exciting and scary as you realize that you will be the one who is primarily responsible for your child’s education.
 What should you teach your child in kindergarten?

 No doubt, all moms want the best for their children.
-Check our list of the Best Homeschool Curriculum and list down what fits best for you and the family.
+Check this list of the Best Homeschool Curriculum and list down what fits best for you and the family.

 I think the focus of kindergarten should be learning to read, letter formation, and math.
 Anything else that you want to add is great but the focus should be getting your child to read, writing and math.